 Money and valuables

-Turkey has introduced new banknotes and coins.
+Turkey introduced new banknotes and coins around a decade ago.
 The new currency is equal in value to the notes and coins being replaced.
 Banknotes in the E-7 and E-8 series can be exchanged until the end of 2015 and 2019, respectively, at branches of the Central Bank of the Republic of Turkey and TC Ziraat Bankasi.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-Turkey has one of the highest road accident rates in the world and fatalities occur frequently.
-With the exception of major freeways and arterial roads, the standard of road construction in Turkey is generally poor.
-Travel at night on most country roads is very dangerous due to inadequate lighting and local driving practices.
+Australians should take extra care when driving in Turkey.
+With the exception of major freeways and arterial roads, the standard of road construction is generally poor.
+Travel at night on most country roads can be very hazardous due to inadequate lighting and local driving practices.
 For further advice, see our road travel page.

 When travelling to the Gallipoli Peninsula Peace Park, be prepared for the variable climatic conditions (i.e. summer, winter and wet weather protective clothing, even in winter a hat/cap and sunscreen are essential to ensure your wellbeing and comfort); strictly obey safety signage and directions; and do not wander off marked roads and tracks within the Park.
 If travelling as part of a tour group do not separate from the group and wander the park alone.